All Episodes

 I think they see an opportunity here.

-Okay, so maybe they made a mistake in extending the permits to these three restaurants, building smokestacks 15 feet high, barbecue restaurants, and you say the smoke in the neighborhood is a problem, and they should have never been granted permits.
+Okay, so maybe they made a mistake in extending the permits to these three restaurants, building smokestacks 15 feet high, barbecue restaurants, and you say the smoke in the neighborhood is a problem and they should have never been granted permits.

-What do these three have to do to be in compliance?
+And then they saw the opportunity is, okay, what do these three have to do to be in compliance?

 And then some bright-eyed liberal saw the amount of money and power and control that could be available to them if they mandated every barbecue restaurant to have these smoke suppressors.